-But the number on its own doesn't tell you anything without context.
+Level 8–9 is rare without professional-level training.
+Level 10 is not normal trainee prep; it is performer/director-level skill.
 Here's what the levels mean, how they're determined, and what your score means for your path.

 The Keens Level Scale (0–10)

 The level system used at Keens Academy was developed from our Seoul training program.
-It maps to real agency evaluation standards:
+It maps to real agency evaluation standards, but it is tighter than a simple beginner/intermediate/advanced label:

 |---|---|---|